wiwichips/wiwichips/README.md

 ### Will Kantor Pringle

-☀ Looking for Summer 2021 internships!☀
+☀ Looking for Summer 2021 internships! ☀